Nazanin Zaghari-Ratcliffe: What is Iran jail case about?

-Soon after Mr Johnson's comments, which suggested Mrs Zaghari-Ratcliffe was training journalists, Iran moved to double her prison sentence.
-The foreign secretary later stated in the Commons that he had "no doubt" she was on holiday and had called Tehran to clarify.
+He later apologised for his remarks and stated in the Commons that he had "no doubt" she was on holiday and had called Tehran to clarify.

 Mr Johnson visited Tehran and met his counterpart as well as President Hassan Rouhani, and pressed for her release on humanitarian grounds, in early December 2017.

 Jeremy Hunt - Mr Johnson's successor as foreign secretary - has said he would do "everything" he could to bring Mrs Zaghari-Ratcliffe home.